- Ingredients questions:

 Organic silica is a widely used ingredient in Eastern medicine.

-It boots collagen and elastin production improving skin's strength, elasticity, flexibility, resistance and also helps to maintain the hydration level.
+It boosts collagen and elastin production improving skin's strength, elasticity, flexibility, resistance and also helps to maintain the hydration level.

 That is why bamboo, a plant extremely rich in organic silica, is present in all ZAO range products (apart from pencils).